 Overview – Forming a Legion Riders group at your Post does not have to be a huge, complicated process.
 Getting your “plan” to set one up can make the process much easier.
 Start by getting to know the facts about the Legion Riders.
 Talk to other Legion Riders groups, and find out what other Posts have experienced after Legion Riders were formed there.

 Getting Ready – Your Post must be willing to sponsor a Riders Group.
 The Post must vote on this.
 To smooth the way do some homework on the Riders.
 Point out the positive aspects of Legion Leadership.
-Having a presentation set up for the membership can help.
+Having a presentation set up for a membership can help.
 A few noteworthy facts about the Legion Riders for a presentation are as follows.

-- Legion Riders are one of the fastest growing programs under the American Legion since WWII, increasing membership numbers at a phenomenal rate.
+- Legion Riders are one of the fastest-growing programs under the American Legion since WWII, increasing membership numbers at a phenomenal rate.

 - Legion Riders typically bring in some younger Legion members.

 - Legion Riders are typically very motivated and volunteer, not only in rider activities but Post activities.

 - Since being founded in Garden City, Michigan in 1993 the Legion Riders have contributed millions of dollars to numerous Veteran’s causes and local charities.

 - Rest assured that All Legion Riders have to be Legion members to join the Riders.

 Getting Started – The Legion Riders meeting runs under a set of rules that are very commonly known as “Roberts Rules of Order.”
 It is advisable to get a pocket copy available at most larger bookstores.
 Check out the resources available at http://www.legion.org/riders/resources.
 With help from your local Post leadership and executive committee, it is advisable to review National Resolution No. 19.
 Now it’s time to get this officially started.